-The University Digitisation Centre offers advice, training and services about converting analogue materials like books, research papers and 3D objects to digital formats for editing, data mining, resource sharing and preservation.
+The University Digitisation Centre digitises Scholarly Collections materials for research, teaching and civic engagement.
+The UDC also offers advice and training in digitisation, digital collection management and services about converting analogue materials like books, research papers and 3D objects to digital formats for editing, data mining, resource sharing and preservation.

-The University Digitisation Centre digitises items from the University’s collections to support research.
-We also offer consultation, advice and self-service options for students and staff.
+The University Digitisation Centre (UDC) digitises items from the Universityʼs Scholarly Collections to support research, teaching and civic engagement.
+The UDC also offers consultation, advice and self-service digitisation options for members of the University community.

 Our services include:

-- High-quality, self-service scanning at no cost (for university teaching and research business)
+- High-quality, self-service scanning at no cost (for University business only)

 - Digitisation advice, including technical requirements, specifications and feasibility for grant applications.

 - Zeutschel OSQ1 Archive Scanner